 — Minimum initial investment: $3,000

-The United States is the world’s largest economy and home to many of the world’s most innovative and profitable companies.
+The U.S. economy ranks as the world’s largest.
+America is home to many of the world’s most innovative and profitable companies.
 And American investors have expenses denominated in U.S. dollars.
 So, it only makes sense to keep the bulk of your investments in U.S. assets.

-That said, opportunities abound in developed (established, slower-growing) and emerging (less stable but faster-growing) markets as well, and there can be multi-year stretches in which non-U.S. stocks massively outperform their American peers.
+However, opportunities also abound in developed (established, slower-growing) and emerging (less stable but faster-growing) markets.
+And there can be multi-year stretches in which non-U.S. stocks massively outperform their American peers.
 This was certainly the case from 2000-08, the last major bull market in overseas shares.
+And it was also the case as recently as 2025, in which international stocks far surpassed what was an above-average return for U.S. stocks.

 For index exposure to the world’s major developed foreign markets, consider the Vanguard Developed Markets Index Fund Admiral Shares (VTMGX).
-The fund tracks the performance of the FTSE Developed All Cap ex US Index, a market-cap-weighted index that is made up of approximately 4,000 common stocks of large- mid-, and small-cap stocks located in Europe, Canada, and the Pacific region.
-Approximately 54% of the fund is invested in European shares, 36% in Asia and the Pacific Rim, and 10% in North America.
+The fund tracks the performance of the FTSE Developed All Cap ex US Index, a market-cap-weighted index that is made up of nearly 3,900 common shares of large- mid-, and small-cap stocks located in Europe, Canada, and the Pacific region.
+Currently, about half of VTMGX’s assets are invested in European shares.
+Asia and the Pacific Rim enjoy a collective 35% weight, North America (basically just Canada) earns a 10% weight, and the remaining sliver represents the Middle East’s exposure.

 If the $3,000 investment minimum is a little on the high side for you, consider the Vanguard FTSE Developed Markets ETF (VEA).
-It tracks the same index, charges just 0.05%, and a single share can be bought for a little over $50 as of this writing.
+It tracks the same index, charges just 0.03%, and a single share can be bought for a little more than $65 as of this writing.

 Best International Emerging Markets Fund: Vanguard Emerging Markets Stock Index Fund Admiral Shares